 Mdina Cathedral is in the main square of the city.
 The cathedral was built in the 11th century and rebuilt in 1693.
 It’s fabulous architectural features are combined with the impressive paintings that adorn its walls and many sculptures through which the life of St. Paul is related.
 The Cathedral was consecrated in the 18th century, when its current construction was completed.
 Its façade stands out for its sober appearance and neoclassical elements.
 Its interior is full of sacred art and decorated in the Baroque style.
 The frescoes that adorn the main vault stand out.

 Located in St. Paul the Apostle Square, this museum preserves the relics and treasures of the first cathedral in Mdina.
 Here you can find paintings, prints, wooden sculptures and drawings of the hospitable masters who resided in the city.
 There is also a collection of coins of great numismatic value.

 The Roman Domus or the Villa de Romana is a museum which shows the life and habits of the Roman artistocracy which dominated Malta more than a thousand years ago.
 It was discovered in 1881 and was built around the ruins of an old Latin mansion.

 Located 300 metres away from the Villa Romana lie the Howard Gardens.
-These are located between Mdina and Rabat making it a natural border between the two cities.
+These are located between Mdina and the locality of Rabat making it a natural border between the two cities.
 The gardens are named after Joseph Howard (1862-1925) who was then the Prime Minister of Malta.

 The Wignacourt Museum is worth visiting for its collections of art and antiques as well as its library.
 It is located in the former residence of the chaplains of the Order of Malta, a baroque building from the 17th century.
 It holds a magnificent collection of Spanish, Italian and Maltese silverware from the 17th, 18th and 19th century.